crustio/crust-wiki/docs/isolationNode.md

 ### 1.2 Hardware Spec

 For an isolation node, you need to run both chain module and storage module on your device, so your device needs to support SGX.
-Additionally, since the block generation process and the storage proving process both have high demands for network stability, similar to projects in Polkadot ecology, we strongly recommend that the block generation node use a fixed public network IP, otherwise it will be punished due to any unstable block generation.
+Additionally, since the block generation process and the storage proving process both have high demands for network stability, we strongly recommend that the block generation node use a fixed public network IP, otherwise it will be punished due to any unstable block generation.
 For detailed configuration requirements and recommendations, please refer to the official [hardware spec](node-Hard-wareSpec.md#isolation-node-spec).

 ## 2. Ready to Deploy